OpenSourceEconomics/skillmodels/docs/source/how_to_guides/model_specs.rst

     * ``translog`` (non KLS version; a log-linear-in-parameters function including squares and interaction terms.

-To see how new types of transition equations can be added see :ref:`model_functions`.

 The specification for fac2 is very similar and not reproduced here.
 The specification for fac3 looks a bit different as this factor is only measured